ColumnColumn

 What about water and energy?

-I think that most molding factory have cooling towers installed to supply the factory circulating water used to control the temperature of Equipment and molds.
-In the open cooling tower that is often seen, a large amount of water evaporates every day.
-This is not just a waste of water, but impurities are concentrated by evaporating only the water, which adheres as scale to the piping and equipment, causing a decrease in cooling efficiency and equipment breakdown.
+Molding factory are likely to have cooling towers installed to supply factory circulating water used to regulate the temperature of equipment and molds.
+The common open-type cooling towers evaporate large amounts of water every day.
+This is not just a waste of water; as only the water evaporates, impurities become concentrated and build up as scale inside pipes and equipment, reducing cooling efficiency and causing equipment failure.

 Also, many factory use chillers.
 The chiller continues to operate regardless of the temperature of the water supplied from the cooling tower, and for the convenience of supplying cooling water to multiple dies, some dies have Mold Temperature Controller placed in front of them to warm them up.
 There are many cases where it is.
 You can see the waste of using energy to cool down and then using energy to heat it again.